Mr Jamie Bonnar Balfour

 I was again voted as a class representative for my one year in the Professional Graduate Diploma of Education (PGDE) course.
 This course is also known as teacher training.
 The course involves 4 modules which are all assessed at Masters level (SCQF Level 11).
 I passed all modules at Masters level.

 - Heriot-Watt University (2012 - 2016)Bachelor of Science (BSc) [Computer Science] : First Class Honours

-I was the class representative in the third year and fourth year of my studies for the Computer Science degree which saw me keeping the class up to date with the latest news and events related to the university, taking up issues with staff on behalf of students as well as regularly checking with students that everything was okay.
+I was the class representative in the third year and fourth year of my studies for the Computer Science degree which saw me keeping the class up to date with the latest news and events related to the university, taking up issues with staff on behalf of fellow students.

 I have worked on a number of projects at university, some of which I have documented on my website.
 Below is a list of my most applicable grades from my degree: